cboettig/ews-review/manuscript.md

 @Schreiber2003.
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
+Mean dynamics shown as black line, realizations with varying initial conditions shown as grey dots; see @Schreiber2003.
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
 Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached](schreiber-fig.pdf)